-In the same category must be placed those cases-not Cold rare-where the disease has arisen from cold and damp most misaffecting the body during sleep.
+In the same category must be placed those cases-not Cold rare-where the disease has arisen from cold and damp most mis affecting the body during sleep.
 Sleep appears to bring with during exit a lowering of the nervous force, which, like exhaustion or sleep; depression, allows the body to become an easy prey to influences which produce disease.

 Next, there are two conditions of which both are usually when propresent, always one.
-The cold is protracted, and it is applied during free perspiration.
-Cold, acting under these suddenly circumstances upon a person who has been exhausted or depressed, is likely enough in our climate to be followed by renal anasarca.
+The cold is protracted, and it is ap-tracted, and when plied during free perspiration.
+Cold, acting under these suddenly circumstances upon a person who has been exhausted or depressed, is likely enough in our climate to be followed by tion. renal anasarca.
 It appears, however, that this statement does not hold good, or holds good only in a modified degree in climates either much warmer or much colder than our own.